 With this extra energy, you can (in theory) build-up to peak athletic performance faster, and get better results during your workout.

 Imagine you’re trying to hammer out a few extra reps on the bench, or keep going on the treadmill for one more mile.
 A pre-workout is designed to give you the energy you need to do this, thus getting a little bit more out of your training session.
 We're talking less muscle fatigue and you'll increase blood flow when it matters most.

 There are numerous ways that a pre-workout can deliver the cellular energy and athletic performance boost you desire.
 That’s why there are so many different formulas for pre-workout products out there.

 Certain substances in sports nutrition supplements, such as certain vitamins, nutrients, or other ingredients, can give you more power, boost energy levels, or deliver other exercise performance benefits aimed at helping you reach new heights at the gym.

 The best pre-workout supplement is made to mix a number of these dietary supplements into one, easy-to-take pill or, more commonly, a powder form, as opposed to taking each ingredient individually.

 Here are some of the benefits that pre-workout supplements might provide:

 Instead of taking a while to get your blood pumping and really get into your workout, pre-workout supplements increase your blood flow, giving you energy straight away, allowing you to save time and fit in more high-intensity workouts.

 Research suggests that the effects of pre-workout formulas may give you higher stores of energy, helping you sustain intense workout training for longer before you start to experience muscle cramps and fatigue.

 A lot of pre-workout formulas help boost muscle power by expanding an athlete's blood vessels, which in turn helps you increase your exercise performance output, such as lifting heavier weights or running faster.

 Increased Mental Alertness and Focus

 Aside from improving athletic performance, pre-workouts can also give you a mental boost.
-Certain ingredients, common in pre-workout supplements, make you more alert, help you focus and increase cognitive ability.
+Certain ingredients, common in pre-workout supplements, make you more alert, help you focus, and increase cognitive ability.